cqframework/mct-ig/input/pagecontent/implementation-guide.md

 ### Configure Receiving System Endpoint

-The receiving system endpoint is configured as a reference to en Endpoint resource specified using an extension on the Organization resource:
+The receiving system endpoint is configured as a reference to an Endpoint resource specified using an extension on the Organization resource:

 ```json
    "extension": [{